kaushikbhat07/kaush.tk/README.md

-Don't really have any fancy projects to create and showcase in a portfolio of my own, so decided to go with a simple one page site with links to my social media :grin:
+Don't really have any fancy projects showcase in a portfolio of my own, so decided to go with a simple one page site with links to my social media :grin:

 Deployed at: https://kaush.tk